 Recently, four couples, including myself and my boyfriend, met at a bar to have some drinks.
-Of the eight people who were there, all are divorced with kids, and seven out of the eight are over 50.
+Of the eight people who were there, all are divorced with children, and seven out of the eight are over the age of 50.
 None are in a second marriage.
 Of course, I brought up the subject of second marriage after 50, wanting to hear their thoughts and opinions.

 I know for a fact that one of the women would like to be engaged, but her boyfriend has said he does not wish to be married again.
 Ever.
 He said he is too scarred from the pain of his first marriage.

 Another couple, who lives together decided to label themselves as “life partners” and stay unmarried permanently.
 The third couple said they are happy with the way things are, that things are very complicated with their kids, and that for now, they do not wish to get remarried for that reason.
 They said marriage is a possibility, but not for the foreseeable future.

 As for my view on second marriage after 50, although I definitely think I’m with the right person, and that a marriage to him would work, both of us don’t feel ready to get married or to move in together right now for a couple reasons.

 1. We have such a wonderful relationship, why change anything?

 2. The blended family situation scares me.
 I don’t know one person who got into a second marriage after 50 who isn’t miserable when it comes to the blended family.
 Even if the couple is still happy together, they will tell you it’s very difficult living with each other’s children.